 Are you looking at travelling from Helsinki to Tallinn?
 Then this is everything you need to know about catching the Helsinki Tallinn ferry!

 It may look far on the map but the Helsinki Tallin ferry only takes 2.5 hours.
-This means if you’re organised you can catch an early ferry and spend the entire day exploring the Medieval cobblestone streets of Tallinn before returning home again in the night.
+This means if you’re organised you can catch an early ferry and spend the entire day exploring the Medieval cobblestone streets of Tallinn before returning home again at night.
 This means you can tick off a new city and a new country all in a day – whoop whoop!

 Whether you’re travelling from Helsinki to Tallinn or vice versa, this is the post for you.
 In this little guide I cover how much the ferry costs, the ferry times, how to book a ticket and what you can do on board.